 "I'm excited about the upcoming year and the opportunities we have to move our profession forward in Oklahoma," Rosales says.
-ROSALES Other officers sworn in at the recent board meeting were President-Elect Leah Melton, Norman; Secretary Cene' Livingston, Oklahoma City; Treasurer Tracy Langley, Ada; Immediate Past President Toni Pratt-Reid, Piedmont; Legislative Chair Mindy Whitten, Tulsa; and Historian Tricia Butner, Waynoka.
+Other officers sworn in at the recent board meeting were President-Elect Leah Melton, Norman; Secretary Cene' Livingston, Oklahoma City; Treasurer Tracy Langley, Ada; Immediate Past President Toni Pratt-Reid, Piedmont; Legislative Chair Mindy Whitten, Tulsa; and Historian Tricia Butner, Waynoka.
 The officers were selected by AONP members during the association's annual conference in October.
 The Museum Broken Arrow has announced the appointment of three new board members for 2018.
 Newly appointed members include Lynn Palmer; vice president, S. Matt Condry; director and Cooper Rash; presidential appointee.
+Lynn Palmer is a builder and developer in the Broken Arrow Community.
+In addition to being an active member of the Broken Arrow community, she owns the local store "Simplicity" in the Rose District.
+S. Matt Condry is a 1998 graduate of Broken Arrow Senior High School and currently serves as vice president of commercial banking for Arvest Bank in Tulsa.
+Cooper Rash grew up in and around Broken Arrow and has been with AVB Bank for two years, serving as the marketing and public relations research specialist.
+"Each of these individuals will add great expertise and knowledge to our board of directors," said Lori Lewis, executive director of The Museum Broken Arrow.
+The Museum is open Tuesday through Friday from 10 a.m. to 4 p.m. and Saturday 10 a.m. to 2 p.m.
+For more information, call 918-258-2616 or visit BrokenArrow-Museum.org.

+tion to America's

-Lynn Palmer is a builder and developer in the Broken Arrow Com- Mark Stanley, founder of Stanley Myers Morgan Law Firm, has been selected among America's Top 100 High Stakes Litigators for 2017.
-Selection to America's STANLEY Page 21 Top 100 High Stakes Litigators is by invitation only and is reserved to identify the nation's most exceptional trial attorneys in high value, high stakes legal matters.
+STANLEY Top 100 High Stakes Litigators is by invitation only and is reserved to identify the nation's most exceptional trial attorneys in high value, high stakes legal matters.
 To be considered for selection, an attorney must have litigated (for either plaintiff or defendant) a matter (1) with at least \$2 million in alleged damages at stake or (2) with the fate of a business worth at least \$2 million at stake.
 These minimum qualifications are required for initial consideration.
 Thereafter, candidates are carefully screened through comprehensive Qualitative Comparative Analysis based on a broad array of criteria, including the candidate's professional experience, litigation experience, significant case results, representative high stakes matters, peer reputation, and community impact in order to rank the candidates throughout the state.
 Only the top 100 qualifying attorneys in each state receive this honor and are selected for membership among America's Top 100 High Stakes Litigators.
 With these extremely high standards for selection to America's Top 100 High Stakes Litigators, less than onehalf percent of active attorneys in the United States receive this honor, truly the most exclusive and elite level of attorneys in the community.
 Rachelle Parker has been named Rotary District Administrator for District 6110.
 She was recently marketing and membership coordinator for the Rotary Club of Tulsa.

-Parker is an Oklahoma native from Cleveland.
+PARKER Parker is an Oklahoma native from Cleveland.
 In 1996, she moved to Atlanta, Georgia, where she worked as an assistant manager for Kroger Co. from 1997-2006.
-In 2012, after finishing her de-gree in H.S.D.A., she returned to Oklahoma and began work as a Child Support caseworker for the Oklahoma Department of Human Services.
+In 2012, after finishing her degree in H.S.D.A., she returned to Oklahoma and began work as a Child Support caseworker for the Oklahoma Department of Human Services.
 In addition, Parker worked part time as an Adoption Counselor for Adoption Affiliates before accepting the Rotary Club of Tulsa position KKT Architects announces Carolyn Back as its director of planning.
 Back brings more than 17 years of national experience in the industry, and this addition